HISTORICAL NOTES AND AREA OF ORIGIN

 The fruit chestnut groves grow on basically acid soils, formed on arenaceous or marly arenaceous substrates, at altitudes between 300 and 950 m.s.l.m. and together with the chestnut coppice, they constitute an almost continuous band interposed between the thermophilic oak woods and the beech woods; the same are mostly exposed towards the northern quadrants although there are various stands, generally at relatively high altitudes, facing the southern ones.

 All the traditional fruit chestnut groves of the Marches are in fact considered woods according to the forest law n.
 6 of 2005 and therefore are subject to the rules of the Prescriptions of the Maximum and Forest Police (PMPF) specifically indicated in art.
 32 of chapter V (Particular rules for chestnut groves, wood arboriculture systems, riparian formations and truffle fields).
 In the fruit chestnut groves currently in cultivation, the following ordinary cultural treatments can be freely exercised: a) pruning for breeding, training, production and rejuvenation, including topping and preparation of rootstocks; b) performing grafts; c) cutting of invasive vegetation and cleaning of the surface in order to facilitate the harvesting of chestnuts; d) the formation and restoration of shelves supported by dry stone walls and grassy edges.
-Other cultivation interventions are allowed upon request for authorization or notification of the start of works as required by the PMPF themselves.
+Other cultivation interventions are allowed upon request for authorization or notification of the start of works as provided for by the PMPF themselves.

 The cultivation techniques are the traditional ones of the area.
 In particular, the use of synthetic fertilizers and the use of pesticides in the production phase is prohibited.
 Pruning and cleaning of the ground are practiced.
-The grafts are practiced mainly in flasks using 1-2 year old scions on rootstocks consisting mainly of suckers.
+The grafts are practiced mainly in flasks using 1-2 year old scions on rootstocks made up mainly of suckers.